Treaty of Payne's Landing: Treaty contents

 The treaty negotiated at Payne's Landing called for the Seminoles to move west if the land were found to be suitable.
 The delegation of seven chiefs who were to inspect the new reservation did not leave Florida until October 1832.
-After touring the area for several months and conferring with the Creeks who had already been settled there, the seven chiefs signed on March 28, 1833 at Fort Gibson, Arkansas Territory a statement that the new land was acceptable.
+After touring the area for several months and conferring with the Creeks who had already been settled there, the seven chiefs signed on March 28, 1833 at Fort Gibson, Arkansas Territory a statement (also referred to as the Treaty of Fort Gibson) that the new land was acceptable.
 Upon their return to Florida, however, most of the chiefs renounced the statement, claiming that they had not signed it, or that they had been forced to sign it, and in any case, that they did not have the power to decide for all the tribes and bands that resided on the reservation.
 Even some U.S. Army officers observed that the chiefs "had been wheedled and bullied into signing."
 Furthermore, "there is evidence of trickery by the whites in the way the treaty is phrased."
+Maj.
+Ethan Allen Hitchcock recorded in his journal, "The treaty of Payne's Landing in 1832 by which it was attempted to remove the Indians, was a fraud upon them and they have in fact never agreed to emigrate.
+I say therefore that the Indians are in the right to defend themselves in the country to the best of their ability."

 Several villages had been allowed to stay in the area of the Apalachicola River after 1823 when the rest of the Seminoles had been forced into the new reservation.
 Gadsden was able to persuade the chiefs of these villages to move, however, and they went west in 1834.
 The United States Senate finally ratified the Treaty of Payne's Landing in April 1834.